 The watchdog configuration file details which database nodes the manager is responsible for starting and supervising.
 Unlike the other configuration files, the manager configuration uses a custom format instead of YAML.
 Each node for which the manager is responsible has one line in the file, which starts with a

-# symbol, and then details the command line options to be given to the database node when it is started.
-Under normal circumstances this will just be the path to the database node’s configuration file.
+# symbol and then details the command line options given to the database node when it is started.
+Under normal circumstances, this will be the path to the database node’s configuration file.